-If you read my review on Mazál Bagels back in February, you will already be familiar with this place.
+If you read my review of Mazál Bagels back in February, you will already be familiar with this place.
 Located in the Financial District of the city, Mazál switched from an online bakery to a brick-and-mortar café and bakery specializing in NY-style bagels and bagel sandwiches.
-They also bake yummy cakes, cheesecake, cookies, challah bread, and other baked goods.
+They also bake delicious sweet treats, cheesecakes, cookies, challah bread, and other baked goods.
 You can place an order either on their website or on Instagram stories for orders from Wednesday to Sunday.
 Tamara updates their IG stories regularly and reminds you to order fast because they sell out quickly each day.
 Their delivery radius is for anyone located inside or very close to the M-30 but on select weekends they deliver to the outskirts (ie: Alcorcón and Alcobendas).

 Offering: Delivery since late March 2020, walk-ins and pickups (starting May 22nd)

 Update: Mázal is officially open for dine-in and is currently running a summer promotion for brunch (reservation only) on the weekends.
 Stop by if you live close by or are passing through the city!

 Founded in 1894 by a mallorquín (someone originating from Mallorca), this emblematic bakery located in Puerta del Sol, recently opened its second location on Calle Velázquez.
 And due to the Covid-19 crisis, the busy hands behind the bakery worked behind the scenes to make their amazing, artisanal baked goods and chocolate treats online for the very first time.